nosqlbench/nosqlbench/CONTRIBUTING.md

   contributors alike.
 This takes on many forms.
 It is essential that we keep looking for ways to connect the NoSQLBench community, doing more of what works and less of what doesn't.
-If you want to help with community development, please join our slack channel and raise your hand!
+If you want to help with community development, please join our [discord server](https://discord. gg/dBHRakusMN) and raise your hand!